 Are you funded by or affiliated with any medical providers or institutions?

 No. We are an independent nonprofit program and we do our own fundraising.
-We appreciated the support we get from hospitals, visiting nurse agencies, hospice providers and other medical sources, and we work to have strong relationships with these medical providers so that they feel comfortable making referrals to us.
+We appreciate the support we get from hospitals, visiting nurse agencies, hospice providers and other medical sources, and we work to have strong relationships with these medical providers so that they feel comfortable making referrals to us.
 But we get no funds from these referral sources.
 Our service is free for them and free for their patients.

 Can someone be either too sick or not sick enough to qualify for Hand to Heart?